harness-community/harness-replicate-pipeline/README.md

 # Harness Pipeline Migration Toolkit

-A Python tool to migrate Harness pipelines and input sets between accounts with an intuitive interactive interface.
+A Python tool to migrate Harness pipelines, input sets, and templates between accounts with an intuitive interactive interface.

 ---